nestordemeure/breviarium/data/readable.md

 ### Uncovering Secrets

-Here are a few passages that could be improved for clarity and readability:

 * "Overcome by kindness, especially if you grease their palms with gold, they will disclose everything (the same can be achieved through boys, but with risk)."
   * Problem: The phrase "grease their palms with gold" might not be immediately understood by all readers as a metaphor for bribery.
 The reference to "boys" is unclear and the meaning of "with risk" is not specified.
   * Suggestion: "By treating them kindly and offering them money, they will likely tell you everything you want to know.
 (You can also gather information by engaging young men, but this comes with certain risks.)"